Festival in Indonesia

-Being a diverse country of origins and religions, Indonesia has a good mix of cultural events, ceremonies, and festivals.
-Come and experience the Indonesian festivals all year round; as you can see, you will never be short of choices.
+Being a diverse country of origins and religions, the festivals in Indonesia have a good mix of cultural events and ceremonies.
+Check out the top 18 Indonesian festivals not to be missed all year round; as you can see, you will never be short of choices.

 Nyepi

-Nyepi, which means “Day of Silence, is the day of the Balinese New Year, commemorated every Isaawarsa (Saka new year) based on the Balinese calendar, therefore changes every year but generally in March.
+Nyepi, which means “Day of Silence, is the day of the Balinese New Year, commemorated every Isaawarsa (Saka new year) based on the Balinese calendar; therefore changes every year but generally in March.
 On this day, you will find everything is closed in Bali, as it is a day of fasting and meditation.
-But on days preceding it, you will see people of Bali scrubbing, cleaning the status of Gods, praying, holding ceremonies, and various other rituals.
+But on days preceding it, you will see the people of Bali scrubbing, cleaning the status of Gods, praying, holding ceremonies, and various other rituals.
 Read more on Nyepi in Bali Festivals.
+Due to the popularity of Bali, this is one of the most visited festivals in Indonesia.

 Toraja Funeral Ceremony